cammycurry/cammycurry/README.md

 - AI-Driven Process Optimization
 - Detailed CTO-level Guidance for AI Implementation
 - Custom State-of-the-Art AI Application Development
+- Data Organization and Classification for AI Systems
+- RAG (Retrieval-Augmented Generation) System Implementation
+- Advanced AI-Powered Search Solutions

 ## 🚀 How I Help Businesses
 As an AI Strategy & Development Consultant, I empower businesses to:
 - Develop comprehensive AI strategies aligned with business goals
 - Design and build cutting-edge AI-based applications
 - Optimize operations and processes with AI
-- Implement and integrate AI systems seamlessly
+- Implement and integrate AI systems in current business workflows
-- Solve complex problems and drive innovation through AI
 - Gain competitive advantages in the market
+- Organize and prepare complex files and data for AI processing
+- Implement search systems for information retrieval and generation
+- Solve challenging problems and drive innovation through AI

 ## 📊 Projects
 > ❗ **Note:** My projects are currently private due to client confidentiality and ongoing development.